foxtron-ev/team-uds-playbook/README.md

-# teamwork
+# team-uds-playbook

+A playbook for 'team-uds' (a small development team) to enhance collaboration, streamline Jira workflows, and foster a strong team identity while operating within a larger Scrum environment.

 ## Strategies for Enhancing 3-Person Team Collaboration within a Larger Scrum Framework

-To improve collaboration and a sense of "team combat" for a 3-person sub-team operating within a larger 20-person Scrum development team, consider the following strategies:
+To improve collaboration and a sense of "team combat" for our sub-team operating within a larger 20-person Scrum development team, consider the following strategies:

 ### 1. Collaborative Jira Ticket Management (Jira Ticket 的協同管理)
 - **Joint Planning and Breakdown:**